Scale · Major

 FAQs

-What's the relative key of G♭ Major?
+What is the relative minor of G♭ major?

 Related on MusoKit